jupdike/tsvg/README.md

 ## Future Work

+- More interesting, better examples -- as a sort of test suite

+- Gallery of awesome examples

 - <code>&lt;If&gt;</code> tag would be easy and useful -- include or not include based on

     <If cond={JavaScript code here}>